Maura McHugh (writer): Early life

 Born in the US, McHugh moved to Ireland as a child.
 She was educated in the National University of Ireland in Galway where she graduated with a B.A. in English and History, and then an M.A. in English.
 After living overseas for a while McHugh returned to Ireland and to education where she gained a Diploma in Film studies at NUIG, a Foundation Course in Filmmaking at the Galway Film Centre, and finally a second M.A. in Screenwriting at the Huston School of Film and Digital Media.

 Career

-Based in Galway, McHugh is the author of Roisin Dubh and Jennifer Wilde.
+Based in Galway, McHugh is the author of Róisín Dubh and Jennifer Wilde.
 She is also editor of the Writers Guild of Ireland fortnightly newsletter, as well as the guild's website and blog.

 McHugh has been a regular judge for the Galway Junior Film Fleadh, the British Comic Awards, and Octocon's Golden Blasters, as well as having been a judge for The Shirley Jackson Awards.
 She also curated "The Image" during the Hay festival in Kells.
 She was Guest of Honour at the 2015 Octocon (the Irish National Science Fiction Convention).

 In 2018, she was invited to take part in an initiative of the Creative Europe project, a 10-day residency in Angoulême in France.
 Since 2018, she has worked on a number of Judge Anderson stories for Rebellion, including a novella published in 2020.